illogika-studio/unity_native_particles/README.md

 **This has the added benefit of launching automatically Unity and the project when pressing "play" in Visual Studio.**

+## Debugging

+Crucial, **crucial** to read this: https://msdn.microsoft.com/en-us/library/605a12zt.aspx

+Project Properties > Debugging.
+In Command, paste your Unity path : C:\Program Files\Unity 5.5.2f1\Editor\Unity.exe
+In Command Arguments, paste the projectPath command with the flexiparts unity project path : -projectPath D:\illogika\RnD_FlexiParts\flexi_parts_unity_project

+**This has the added benefit of launching automatically Unity and the project when pressing "play" in Visual Studio.**

 ## Technical Details

 ~~One of the only optimization that is used is SOA for the simulation data (particle transforms).